So this film is supposed to be a modern day retelling of Jane Austen’s Pride & Prejudice.

 I just don’t get the love for this film!

-It mean doesn’t really follow Pride & Prejudice, the characters aren’t that likable, the situations silly ands not really making sense.
+It doesn’t really follow Pride & Prejudice, the characters aren’t that likable, the situations silly and don’t really make sense.

 Mark & Bridget Falling in Love

 Mark (Mr. Darcy) and Bridget (Elizabeth) barely have any screen time together, so they don’t really have the opportunity to grow in a relationship.
 This is a problem with modern adaptations as in the original tale (and in history), when people visited they didn’t stay a few days, they stayed weeks or months.
 Darcy spent a long time with Bingley, encountering Elizabeth when she came to assist in her sister’s recuperating.
 And then again when Elizabeth stayed with Charlotte.
 But here they meet up at a family party her parents are throwing, a dinner party, accidentally while she is on vacation with Daniel (Wickham), and they fall for each other?